7 Best Weight-Loss Tips if You Have a Lot to Lose

 Here are seven incredible weight loss tips to help you reach your ideal weight:

 1. Build confidence with “low-hanging fruit”

-When it comes to weight loss, the first step tends to be the hardest one.
-Make it easier by starting with what Matheny calls “low-hanging fruit,” habits that are easily modifiable but can make a big difference in your weight.
+When it comes to weight loss, the first step is often the hardest step.
+Make it easier by starting with what Matheny calls “low-hanging fruit,” which are weight-loss habits that are easily modifiable, but can make a big difference on the scale.

-Starting with these simple switches will do more than get you started; they will help keep you going.
-“Once they start losing weight, people feel more motivated and fired up for continued results,” Matheny says.
+“Once people start losing weight, they [tend to] feel more motivated and fired up for continued results,” Matheny says.
 “They realize that, yes, they can do this.”

 2. Pick the weight-loss strategy that is doable for you

 Forget what diet everyone else is following.
 Choose the one that sounds easiest to you.